bimalabs/framework/README.md

 # Bima Framework

-This repository contain only the framework, you can refer to [skeleton](https://github.com/KejawenLab/skeleton) for implementation

 Bima Framework utilize [gRPC Gateway](https://grpc-ecosystem.github.io/grpc-gateway) to make REST easier and added some features for productivity.

 ## Features